What are shaman drums?

 Most of my drum motifs come with a golden ring of codes.
 Many people call these "light codes / light language".
 They do not have a meaning in words, but are understood with the heart.
 They represent universal beauty, harmony and love.

-One or two long nails into the wall will do it, just like you would hang a canvas!
-The ones I use are 1,7 inch / 4cm long.
-You can use even longer ones, if you prefer.
+I just put a nail in the wall and hang the drum on it, just like a canvas.
 Just make sure you put it in a quiet corner, where there aren't kids or pets around to bump into it.

-Yes, each shaman drum comes with a hand painted light code mallet.
-Each one is unique, though they always have a black background and usually golden codes.
+Yes, each shaman drum comes with a hand painted mallet.

-I also offer 14 and 22 inch sizes.
+I also offer 14 and 22 inch sizes on special request.

 No. The drum itself and the paint are fine.
-But the high temperature might change the tension of the drum skin for good.
+But the high temperature might change the tension of the drum skin.

 The material is a synthetic material called Fibreskyn and is made by the company REMO.
 I do buy the "raw" drums from Remo, so I am not making the drums myself, but I paint them.